aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/inspector/inspector_org/README.md

 #### 1.10 Inspector<!-- omit in toc -->

 - The Inspector delegated administrator is registered within organizations in the `management account` using the Inspector APIs within each provided region.
-- EC2, ECR, and Lambda function scanning is set to be auto-enabled for all associated member accounts (newly associated and newly created accounts)
+- EC2, ECR, Lambda standard and Lambda code scanning is set to be auto-enabled for all associated member accounts (newly associated and newly created accounts)

 #### 1.11 Lambda Layer<!-- omit in toc -->